Elfyn Llwyd

 He was announced in August 2021 as the Pro-Chancellor of Aberystwyth University.

 Biography

 Born in Betws-y-Coed, Gwynedd, Wales, Llwyd was raised in Llanrwst and later went to University of Wales, Aberystwyth, and Chester Law College.

 Llwyd worked as a solicitor and subsequently a barrister (called to the bar in 1997) before election to public office.
 Between 1990 and 1991 he served as President of the Gwynedd Law Society.
 A fluent Welsh and English speaker, Llwyd is married to Welsh folk singer Eleri Llwyd, and they have two children.
 His hobbies include pigeon breeding, reading, travelling and rugby.

-In December 2013, Llwyd appeared on a special Christmas edition of BBC Two's University Challenge representing the University of Aberystwyth.
+In December 2013, Llwyd appeared on a special Christmas edition of BBC Two's University Challenge representing Aberystwyth University.

 Member of Parliament

 Llwyd was first elected to the British Parliament at the 1992, winning the Meirionnydd Nant Conwy constituency, being re-elected in 1997, 2001, and 2005.
 He took the newly configured Dwyfor Meirionnydd seat at the 2010 British general election with 44.3% of the vote, but there was a 7.3% swing from Plaid Cymru to the Conservatives.

 He was appointed to Her Majesty's Privy Council on 9 February 2011.